 IncentiveNoneNone

 Limitations: Both instruments drew self-selected visitors to CleanProteinList.com.
 This population is meaningfully more safety-aware and safety-motivated than the general protein supplement consumer, so findings should be interpreted as reflecting the safety-motivated segment rather than the broader market.
 Poll unique respondent count remains an estimate because exact IP-level deduplication was not available.
-Cross-tabulation findings are more robust than in the February release, but subgroup analysis should still be treated as directional rather than nationally representative.
-Data in this update is current as of April 20, 2026.
+Cross-tabulation findings are more robust than in the February or April releases, but subgroup analysis should still be treated as directional rather than nationally representative.
+Brand rankings use moderate normalization: obvious spelling, capitalization, and recognizable product-line variants are grouped under the parent brand, while ambiguous entries are left separate.
+Data in this update is current as of July 14, 2026.

 Anonymized aggregate data is available to journalists and researchers upon request.
 Contact: research@cleanproteinlist.com